devsecopsmaturitymodel/DevSecOps-MaturityModel-data/README.md

 ### Testing

-After making changes, generate a new `model.yaml` and use it in a local DSOMM application to verify there are no technical issues.
+After making changes, generate a new `model.yaml` and start a local DSOMM application to verify there are no technical issues.
+(See below.)

 ## Usage